Everything You Need to Know About Full Dentures

 The odds are is there is someone you know, used to know, or have met who have either full or partial dentures.
-If you’re considering receiving dentures, you are likely to have questions about the entire process.
+If you’re considering receiving dentures, you are likely to have questions about the entire process, the costs associated with treatment, and what you can expect, and you’re not alone.
+In fact, according to recent studies, almost 41 million Americans used dentures in 2020, a figure that is projected to increase to over 42 million in 2024

-The process can seem scary and you may be fearful even considering receiving them, but the outcome is always positive.
-It is important to understand that wearing and getting dentures will do you more good than it will harm, and there is nothing to worry about.
+For those with dental anxiety, or if you haven’t been to the dentist in a while, the process can seem scary, but the outcome is always positive.
+It is important to understand that receiving and wearing dentures will do you more good than it will harm, and will provide a net positive to your overall health and quality of life.

-This is because over time, when you have tooth loss, facial muscles can sag causing your overall facial appearance to fade.
-In the past, dentures were made of different materials including ivory and porcelain, but now they tend to be made of acrylics.
+Over time, when you have tooth loss, facial muscles can sag causing your overall facial appearance to fade.
+In the past, dentures were made of different materials including ivory and porcelain, but now they tend to be made of acrylic.
+This material is strong, durable, and won’t discolor significantly over time, ultimately making acrylic best for full dentures.
+There are plenty of reasons to receive a set of full dentures.
+Let’s explore some of the benefits of dentures below.

 Benefits of Full Dentures

 When your teeth have fallen out, it may significantly benefit you to receive a set of full dentures.
-There are many reasons in which you may profit from dentures.
-First of all, wearing dentures allows you to show off your smile and avoid hiding in public or in pictures due to the appearance that may be associated with lost teeth.
+There are many reasons in which you may benefit from dentures.
+First of all, wearing dentures allows you to show off your smile and avoid hiding in public or in pictures due to the lack of confidence that may be associated with missing teeth.

 Additionally, full dentures allow your facial muscles to properly stay intact and supported.
 As mentioned previously, it is common for muscles around the mouth and jaw to deteriorate and sag when teeth are not in place.
 Dentures can act as temporary teeth to keep these muscles strong.
 Another reason to get full dentures is the ability to eat the foods you love that require chewing.